julie-is-late/TensorFlow-Signal-Processing/README.md

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/frequency_time_data.png" height="250" alt="frequency of chello"> [3]

 And in fact this is what most machine learning uses to train audio on, except instead of having a height in the amplitute dimention they use image chanels and color intensity to represent it.
-A real example can be seen below.
+This type of representation is called a Spectrogram.
+Spectrograms actually store 3 dimentional data, with frequency shown in the vertical direction, amplitute shown as color intensity, and time shown along the horizontal axis.
+You can see an example below.

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/spectrogram.jpg" height="250" alt="audio spectrogram"> [4]